antirez/sds/README.md

 output> Hello World!
 ```

-Sometimes you want to cat an SDS string to another SDS string, so you don't
+Sometimes you want to cat a SDS string to another SDS string, so you don't
 need to specify the length, but at the same time the string does not need to
 be null terminated but can contain any binary data.
 For this there is a
 special function: